DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training.md

 $q-jacub-pask$
 <br />

-If you are applying outside of England, you can <a href="/teacher-training-adviser/sign_up/identity">sign up for a teacher training adviser</a> to get help with the application process.
+If you're applying outside of England, you can <a href="/teacher-training-adviser/sign_up/identity">sign up for a teacher training adviser</a> to get help with the application process.

 ## Deadlines for applications and training provider decisions